jwuphysics/winnower/README.md

 # 🧺 The Winnower

-Summarize methods, algorithms, and technical details from research papers.
+Provides a technical summary of methods and algorithms from research papers.

 ## Requirements